Showing 10 results for holy spirit (out of 501)

 What is the basis of faith?
 Many see faith as nothing more than a feeling or something that is chosen to believe against all reason.
 But in this sermon on Acts 5:32, Dr. Martyn Lloyd-Jones shows that Christian faith is very different from these common misconceptions.
 The faith that is found in the New Testament, this true faith, is grounded in historical actions of God.
 It is grounded in the sending of His Son to die upon the cross, and in the sending of the Holy Spirit to empower believers to fulfill the mission of God.
 These are real events that have changed the course of history and the whole world!
 Jesus was a man who lived and died, but He was also God and what He has done is the foundation of all faith.
 His gospel is the only means of salvation and true peace with God.
 It is this witness of the Holy Spirit that works in time and history to spread the message of Christ through the church to the whole world.
 The gospel confronts with the vital question: do you believe in Jesus and that He has come and died so that all who believe might be saved?

 Who is Jesus?
 Many say that Jesus was merely a good teacher.
-He was, indeed a teacher, the greatest teacher who has ever lived.
-But, He is more.
+He was a teacher; the greatest teacher who has ever lived, but He is more.
 Christ did not merely come to teach, for teaching cannot conquer sin.
-Law cannot change a man.
+Law cannot change a person.
 Jesus came to change lives.
-Dr. Martyn Lloyd-Jones explains from 1 Corinthians 6:9-11, that Christians “once were” something else, but they have been transformed.
-The Christian is a new man, no longer under the power and sway of the devil.
-The wicked one cannot touch him.
-Listen as Dr. Lloyd-Jones explains that this is not achieved through Jesus’ gift of teaching, but it is achieved through Jesus’ gift of the Holy Spirit.
-The Holy Spirit emancipates the new believer by giving him knowledge of, and a taste for, Christ.
+In this sermon on 1 Corinthians 6:9–11 titled “The Holy Spirit in Salvation,” Dr. Martyn Lloyd-Jones explains that Christians once were something else, but they have been transformed.
+The Christian is a new being, no longer under the power and sway of the devil.
+The wicked one cannot touch them.
+Listen as Dr. Lloyd-Jones explains that this is not achieved through Jesus’s gift of teaching, but it is achieved through Jesus’s gift of the Holy Spirit.
+The Holy Spirit emancipates the new believer by giving them knowledge of and a taste for Christ.
 The believer has new affections and desires.
-Jesus, therefore, is seen in our weakness, in our failure, in our hopelessness, and in our despair.
-We must go to Him, just as we are, and find new life.
-We need more than His teaching; we need Him.
+Jesus, therefore, is seen in human weakness, failure, hopelessness, and despair.
+All must go to Him, just as they are, and find new life.
+Humanity needs more than His teaching; people need Him.
 Indeed, Jesus is more than a teacher.
 He is more than a law-giver.
-Jesus is the Savior who will never leave us nor forsake us.
+Jesus is the Savior who will never leave nor forsake His people.